AaronBackman/Todo-app/README.md

 ## How to run the app
 you need a machine with linux OS
-clone the repository
+you will also need docker and docker-compose installed clone the repository
 move to the root of the project